Rendezvous (band)

 Rendezvous is a two-piece band consisting of Itai Simon and Hagai Izenberg from Israel.
 While the two members consider the genre of their music to be electronic pop (or "electropop"), their music is played live with analog instruments with touches of jazz.

 Rendezvous’ music has gained significant popularity on the Internet.
 On their YouTube channel, Rendezvous has accrued more than 1 million views, especially after the band uploaded videos of their recording sessions.
 Further, as of August 2011, the band's Facebook page has generated over 21,500 followers.
 Their EP was downloaded thousands of times and has earned good reviews from different music sites as well as from individual bloggers.
 In June 2011, the band released "C Sharp", the first single off their debut album.
 The single was accompanied by 2 remixes by Carl Cox and an animated music video produced by M-I-E studios, London.
 On September 7, 2011, Rendezvous released a video for the 2nd single from their debut album, "The Murf", animated by Scott Benson.
-The video had reached nearly 100,000 views in just a week, and was well received around the world, getting rave reviews by sites such as Motiongrapher, CBS News and others.
+The video reached nearly 100,000 views in just a week, and was well received around the world, getting rave reviews by sites such as Motiongrapher, CBS News and others.
 "The Murf" single was also accompanied by 3 remixes by John Digweed, Loverush UK! and Timothy Allan.

 Musical style

-Rendezvous' music is a mix of electronica and jazz, and the result of a fusion of the two.
+Rendezvous' music is a fusion of electronica and jazz.
 It can also fall in the experimental music category.
-The jazz the band plays has been dubbed in music websites as acid jazz, psychedelic jazz and contemporary jazz.
-Their psychedelic jazz style was inspired mostly by the songs of Pink Floyd, a band Simon loved since childhood.
+Various review describe the music as acid jazz, psychedelic jazz and contemporary jazz.
+The band's style is inspired mostly by the songs of Pink Floyd, a band Simon loved since childhood.

-Rendezvous differs from many other contemporary electronic acts by the fact that their music is actually played and recorded live on analog instruments, rather than produced digitally on computers and digital instruments.
-This analog approach to music is reflected upon their music, expressed with a warm and enveloping sound, which the band prefers over today's colder, stricter and less round sound.